Iberdrola: Renewable energy

 Headquartered in Valencia (Paseo de la Alameda), the Iberdrola Renovables subsidiary had been listed on the stock exchange from December 2007 until July 2011, when Iberdrola decided to re-acquire the minority shares and integrate it into the parent company.

-In Q1 2021, Iberdrola reported having operating installed capacity of 55,396 MW producing a total of 42,951 GWh of electricity in the year.
-Its clean energy capacity increased by 13.3% to 79%.
+In Q1 2023, Iberdrola reported having operating installed capacity of 62,045MW of which 41,246 MW is renewable.
+Its clean energy capacity increased by 5.7% compared to 2022.

-Iberdola reported to have increased its investments in renewables with 29% and has 8,700 MW of renewable energy under construction.
-It plans to build 78,000 MW until 2025.
+Iberdrola increased its investments in renewables with 8% and has 7,100 MW of renewable energy under construction.
+It plans to build 52,000 MW until 2025.